Dissolvable Plastic: RIKEN’s Solution to Ocean Microplastics

 Shockingly, though, only around 9% of plastic around the world is actually recycled.
 The rest ends up in landfill, incinerators or nature.

 The final destination for lots of plastic is the ocean.
-Right now, the equivalent of a dump truck full of plastic pollutes our oceans every single minute.
-The way things are going, scientists estimate that there will be more pieces of plastic in the ocean than there are fish by the year 2050.
+The equivalent of a dump truck full of plastic pollutes our oceans every single minute according to the World Economic Forum.
+It says that there may be more pieces of plastic in the ocean than there are fish by the year 2050.

 Youtube Placeholder

-The newly developed plastic is based on supramolecular chemistry, utilising ionic monomers linked by reversible salt bonds.
+The plastic is based on supramolecular chemistry, using ionic monomers linked by reversible salt bonds.
 This unique structure allows the plastic to maintain its strength during use while enabling rapid degradation when exposed to saline environments.

 Takuzo Aida, Lead Researcher on this project | Credit: American Academy of Arts and Sciences